NamelessProj/Hangman/README.md

 To make a guess, there's a button with every letters, you just have to click on the letter you want.
 Once you have clicked a letter, you cannot clicked it again.

+You can also make a guess with your keyboard if you are on a computer.

 ### Score

 The number of word you have guess consecutively is saved and the same goes for your reccord, so try to do your best.